DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 Lowering his voice, Urwin warns the players that they must be cautious in Vallaki—both due to the town's harsh system of law enforcement and recent political tensions.
 Urwin can share the following additional information, as described in <span class="citation">Vallaki Lore (p.
 96)</span>:

-* The date of the Festival of the Blazing Sun,
+* The date of the Festival of the Blazing Sun, which will take place from dawn to noon of the players' fifth full day in Vallaki,
 * Vallaki's recent history of festivals,
 * The Baron's strict rules regarding his festivals—and the fates of those who speak ill of them,
 * The brutish nature and terrible strength of Izek Strazni, the baron's henchman. ("Many have tried to test his strength," Urwin notes grimly.
 "All have failed.")